riscv-software-src/riscof/docs/source/installation.rst

 This section is meant to serve as a quick-guide to setup RISCOF and perform a sample validation check between ``spike`` (DUT in this case) and ``SAIL-RISCV`` (Reference model in this case).
-This guide will help you setup all the required tooling for running riscof on your system.
+This guide will help you setup all the required tooling for running RISCOF on your system.

 If you would like to know how to build a plugin for your DUT please refer to the :ref:`plugins` section for more details.